Swayam4717/communication_support/docs/DEMO_CHECKLIST.md

 - Confirm new answered history items can show the generated speech practice phrase when speech-pattern data is available.
 - Optional: use Use again from History to reload the question/options.
 - Optional: use Save as template from History to keep the question/options.
+- Optional: save and reuse a question with more than four options to confirm dynamic options are preserved.

 ## Known Limitation